8 Ways to Encourage Employees to Share Your Content on Social Media

 To ensure that you’re creating content employees would want to share, ask yourself whether it provides value to them and their audiences.
 You can even do a survey to uncover their content preferences.

 Once you’ve determined your content strategy, analytics will help you measure how well your content is doing.
-If employees aren’t sharing specific types of content, move away from that kind of articles and seek more engaging topics and formats.
+If employees aren’t sharing specific types of content, move away from those kinds of articles and seek more engaging topics and formats.

 Another way to personalize an advocacy program is by segmenting content by topics.
 Product managers might be more interested in sharing content on a cool new feature they helped launch, while HR would be more inclined to post a press release about a great new hire for the company.